Statement for Homeless Sunday, 22 January 2017

 We offer our unique ability to bring help and support to the Secretary of State for Communities and Local Government and the Ministers responsible for housing and homelessness.

 We call upon the Government to:

-A) Commit to regular meetings and briefings with a group of Christian leaders, convened by the national network Housing Justice, to ensure that the practical contribution of faith communities in tackling homelessness is both recognised and fully realised in national and local homelessness strategies.
+A) Commit to regular meetings and briefings with a group of Christian leaders, to ensure that the practical contribution of faith communities in tackling homelessness is both recognised and fully realised in national and local homelessness strategies.

 B) To develop and implement a comprehensive, long-term national strategy to end homelessness in England